Vextasy/hello-world/README.md

 Learning to use GitHub repository

 This readme needs a few lines.
-This reedme neds feewer speling mistkkes.
+This readme neds feewer speling mistkkes.